mhdr/sc-widgets/raw/sc-notchs/ScNotchs.md

 Set or get the notchs count.

 - **get/setLength**  -> `float` value, default `0`<br />
-Set or get the notchs length.
+Set or get the notchs length.<br />
 The value must be passed in pixel.

 - **get/setType**  -> `NotchTypes` value, default `NotchTypes.LINE`<br />